 A. Read Text 2 and prove that the students can do the following activities in the hall of residence.
-Make use of the formulas of agreement on pages 209-212.
+Make use of the formulas of agreement in the supplement.
 Follow the model.

 Model: Students can go in for sports in their free time. - You are quite right.
 There is a sports ground nearby.